GoogleChrome/web.dev/src/site/content/en/reliable/http-cache/index.md

   the HTTP Cache and finds the previous response.
 Unfortunately, the browser can't use the previous response because the response has now expired.
 At this point, the browser could dispatch a new request and fetch the new full response.
-However, that’s inefficient because if the resource hasn't changed, then there's no reason to download the same information that's already in the cache!
-That’s the problem that validation tokens, as specified in the <code>ETag</code>
+However, that's inefficient because if the resource hasn't changed, then there's no reason to download the same information that's already in the cache!
+That's the problem that validation tokens, as specified in the <code>ETag</code>
   header, are designed to solve.
 The server generates and returns an arbitrary token, which is typically a hash or some other fingerprint of the contents of the file.
 The browser doesn't need to know how the fingerprint is generated; it